telerik/kendo-ui-builder/docs/index.md

 ### Modules, Views, and Components

-The modules are the functional units of the web application and each module represents a collection of views.
-With the creation of each new application, the Builder provides the built-in [App Module]({% slug appmodule_kuib %}) which contains predefined, system views.
-While you build your web application, you can add, modify, and remove the modules your project requires.
+The modules are the functional units of the web application.
+* Each module represents a collection of views.
+* With the creation of each new application, the Builder provides the built-in [App Module]({% slug appmodule_kuib %}) which contains predefined, system views.
+* While you build your web application, you can add, modify, and remove the modules your project requires.

 For more information on handling the module settings, refer to the article on [designing the application]({% slug designingtheapp_kuib %}#toc-module-settings).
-For more information on the module functionalities, refer to the documentation on the [modules]({% slug modulesoverview_kuib %}).
+For more information on the module functionalities, refer to the documentation on [modules]({% slug modulesoverview_kuib %}).

 The views provide the settings and functionalities that are available for each application page and comprise the modules.
 * The [system views]({% slug viewsoverview_kuib %}#toc-system) are built-in views located in the App Module.